ken-nakanishi/qupy/README.md

 ```

 ## GPU
-If you use a GPU, set the following environment variables.
+If you use a GPU, install `cupy` and set the following environment variables.

 - QUPY_DTYPE
     - Data type of the data array.